Silei-Silei/Hybrid_tractography_tutorial/docs/source/Evaluation.rst

 Comparison of Hybrid Orientation with other fibre orientation reconstruction method
 --------

-The hybrid orientation was compared to the orientations obtained from the dMRI data using both ball and stick model (BAS) which assumed the dMRI data can be described by a ball compartment and stick compartments.
+The hybrid orientation was compared to the orientations obtained from the dMRI data using the ball and stick model (BAS) which assumed the dMRI data can be described by a ball compartment and stick compartments.

 .. image:: ../images/fig8.jpg
   :align: center

-Second, a comparison to the Constrained Spherical Deconvolution method was implemented.The hybrid dMRI-PLI FOD agreed with the fibre orientation obtained from BAS and CSD in dMRI data from coronal, sagittal and transverse views near the cortex.
+Second, a comparison to the Constrained Spherical Deconvolution method was implemented.
+The hybrid dMRI-PLI FOD agreed with the fibre orientation obtained from BAS and CSD in dMRI data from coronal, sagittal and transverse views near the cortex.

 .. image:: ../images/fig7.jpg
   :align: center